kostiantynkovalchuk/Module-JS1/week-4/readme.md

 ## 🔍 Investigate

 In this exercise, you'll need to **play computer** with the function `find`.
-This function makes use of while loop statement.
+This function makes use of a while loop statement.
 Your task will be to step through the code to figure out what is happening when the computer executes the code.

 ## 🔧 Implement